ITS 3050 - Security Policies and Auditing

 - What is a single loss expectancy?
 Why does it vary from the value of an asset?

-- Why would we annualize the rate of occurence of successful attacks for a report?
+- Why would we annualize the rate of occurrence of successful attacks

 - What is a safeguard value?